 - Make use of dedicated software.
 Nowadays the related software is divided into a few sections;

-Monitoring & Report Parental Control software – with which you track and review your child’s online activities, emails and chats.
+Monitoring & Report Free spy apps for android mobile – with which you track and review your child’s online activities, emails and chats.
 Both visible and stealth modes are available.

 Parental Control software – make sure your child does not even get to those spots you consider hazardous.
 The controlling software allows various restriction levels and are pretty much pre-configured to the common set of rules.

 Aiding – help your child to get their way, but safer.
 Set them an email account to be used for sign ups in various sites.
 This will both help your child and let you be aware of the child’s interests and where they have signed up…

 Some ISPs offer a built in parental Control feature with their package.
 These are usually good for the above uses, but if you need a better, more extensive feel of safety, you need to consider downloading one of the reviewed software available here.